tomcritchlow/tomcritchlow.github.io/wiki/drafts/annotations.md

 ![](/images/hypothesis-annotations.png)

+Play around with it yourself on [this demo page I set up](/annotations-hypothesis/).

 Some observations:
 - By having the comment "drawer" on the side always present it interferes with the site's UX (on this site for example the arrow to expand the comments overlaps the menu on mobile)
 - The close icon overlaps the main site underneath so often on mobile if I click the "close drawer" icon I also hit the logo for the site booting me back to the homepage.